 In 2013, founders Glenn and Pete were honoured with the MNZM for Services to Music, and continue to lead the team that now runs this New Zealand institution from offices in Nelson and Auckland.

-Among the notable musical successes who participated in Smokefreerockquest over its 30-year history include Leroy Clampitt, Aaradhna, Ladyhawke, Die!Die!Die!, Joel Little, Tiny Ruins, Brooke Fraser, Chelsea Jade, Steriogram, Holly Fulbrook (Tiny Ruins), Robinson, Thomas Oliver, Phoenix Foundation, Devilskin, The Black Seeds and The Naked and Famous.
+Among the notable musical successes who participated in Smokefreerockquest over its 30-year history include Leroy Clampitt, Aaradhna, Ladyhawke, Die!Die!Die!, Joel Little, Tiny Ruins, Brooke Fraser, Chelsea Jade, Steriogram, Holly Fulbrook (Tiny Ruins), Robinson, Phoenix Foundation, Devilskin, The Black Seeds and The Naked and Famous.